YongsooHWANG/qcmapper/README.md

 - Language :  Python3
 - OS:  Ubuntu 20.04

-Note: It does not work well on Mac OS now, but will be fixed soon.

 ## Prerequisites
 To run the project successfully, you need to install the following packages included in "requirements.txt" after installation.
 - *simplejson*, *pandas*, *networkx*, *progress*, *qubitmapping*